edwardtanguay/html-css-js-learn-template/README.md

 ## limitations

-- HTML/CSS/JavaScript websites have serious limitations in terms of user features and developer experience
+- HTML/CSS/JavaScript websites in general have serious limitations in terms of user features and developer experience
+- this site is meant to learn the limits of HTML/CSS/JavaScript sites
+- if you want more functionality, e.g. to have a backend CRUD API, to use TypeScript, Sass, Tailwind, axios, etc.
-- if you want to develop full-featured, professional websites and especially if you are studying to become a web developer
+  - especially if you
+	- **are studying to become a web developer** and
+    - **intend to develop full-featured, professional websites**
-  - learn and use modern JavaScript frameworks instead, e.g.
+      - then spend your time instead **learning and using modern JavaScript frameworks**, e.g.
 		- React
 		- Next.js
 		- Vue
 		- Nuxt
 		- Angular
 		- etc.

 ## features

+- read-only data sources
   - reads its own JSON files
   - reads open APIs that don't have CORS limitations
 - component based

+## extentable

+- add a Node/Express API backend in order to perform CRUD operations
+-